-Provides for a report on planned obligations for programs funded from the Rail operations and infrastructure line item; report due by February 1, 2018 with final report for FY 2017-18 due by November 1, 2018.
-The section requires a final report on FY 2016-17 by November 1, 2017.
+Provides for a report on planned obligations for programs funded from the Rail operations and infrastructure line item; report due by February 1, 2020 with final report for FY 2019-20 due by November 1, 2020. .

 Sec.
 706. Detroit/Wayne County Port Authority